Efficient Algorithms for Sparse Moment Problems without Separation

 \section{Moment-Transportation Inequalities}

 Our analysis needs to bound the transportation distance by a function of moment distance.
 We first present a moment-transportation inequality in one dimension (Lemma~\ref{lm:inequality1d}), and then generalize the result to complex numbers and higher dimensions.
-The first such inequality in one dimension is obtained in \cite[(Lemma 5.4)]{rabani2014learning} (with worse parameters).
-Lemma~\ref{lm:inequality1d} is firstly proved by Wu and Yang \cite{wu2020optimal} in the context of learning Gaussian mixtures.
-Here, we provide a proof in our notations for completeness, and later we extend the proof to complex domains in Section~\ref{subsec:2dmoment}.
+The first such inequality in one dimension is obtained in \citet[(Lemma 5.4)]{rabani2014learning} (with worse parameters).
+Lemma~\ref{lm:inequality1d} is firstly proved by \citet{wu2020optimal} in the context of learning Gaussian mixtures.
+Here, we prove the theorem in our notations for completeness, and later we extend the proof to complex domains in Section~\ref{subsec:2dmoment}.